MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md

     In diesem Beispiel wird eine Enterprise E3-Lizenz zusammen mit einer Lizenz für Audiokonferenzen zugewiesen.

     ```powershell
     #Create a text file with a single row containing list of UserPrincipalName(UPN) of users to license.
-The MSOLservice uses UPN to license user accounts in Office 365.
+The MSOLservice uses UPN to license user accounts in Microsoft 365 or Office 365.
     #Example of text file:
     #user1@domain.com
     #user2@domain.com